amrelhusseiny/amrelhusseiny.github.io/content/blog/004_linux_0001_understanding_linux_networking/004_linux_0001_understanding_linux_networking_part_1.md

 - **Bottom-Half Interrupts (Software Interrupt)** :
-SoftIRQs runs a queue per CPU, you can find them in the ps output, formated as \[ksoftiqd/CPU_Number\], these queues polls the device driver, you can see recieve and transmission queues :
+SoftIRQs runs a queue per CPU, you can find them in the ps output, formated as \[ksoftiqd/CPU_Number\], these queues polls the device driver for processing traffic, instead of device (NIC) hardware interrupting the CPU each time it recieves traffic, you can see recieve and transmission queues :
 ```
 # SoftIRQs queues process
 $ ps aux | grep ksoftirqd